 It's all yours!
 Just go with the flow!

 If you have tasted the ocean, you know it is very salty.
+Salty water is "thicker" or denser than fresh water.
 That is why it is easier to float in the ocean than in a fresh-water swimming pool or lake.
-Salty water is "thicker" or denser than fresh water.
-If you poured some ocean water into a lake, the ocean water would sink to the bottom.

-All this heating and cooling and melting and thawing drives big ocean currents.
-Cold water sinks near the poles and flows toward the equator, getting warmer as it goes.
-As it warms, it starts to rise and pushes the warmer surface water near the equator back toward the poles.
-The warm water flowing from the equator region helps warm the climate in North America and Europe.
+All this heating and cooling and melting and thawing creates big ocean currents.
+Cold water sinks near the North and South Poles.
+Cold water also flows toward the equator, getting warmer as it goes.
+As the cold water warms, it starts to rise to the top and sends the warmer surface water back toward the poles.
+The warm water flowing from the equator toward the poles helps warm the climate in North America and Europe.

 This ocean motion is called the "great ocean conveyor belt."
-The conveyor belt makes Earth a nice place to live.
-Otherwise, the equator would be way too hot and the northern and southern parts of the planet might be frozen all the time.
+The movement of water on this conveyor belt makes Earth a nice place to live.
+Without it, the equator would be way too hot and the northern and southern parts of the planet might be frozen all the time.

 What would happen if the ocean became too warm and the ice did not form?

 As Earth gets warmer, less ice forms in the Arctic each winter and more ice melts in the summer.
-How are these changes in the ocean's surface temperature and saltiness (scientists say "salinity") affecting the ocean currents?
+How are these changes in the ocean's surface temperature and saltiness—or salinity—affecting the ocean currents?
 How is the melting and heating affecting the average sea level?